moeiscool/ZoneMinder-MP4/README.md

 - **Outdated methods**
  - Continuously hammering the database is not a good idea.
 It should already have had websockets added and interval refreshes removed completely before 2014.
- - Having to tip toe and continuously fix the mistakes of other developers is not how development should be.
-I should be able to download ZM and start editing it to the way i need.
-Why else is it open source?
-So people can commit random things?

-- **Delaying more than necessary**
- - Zoneminder has +70 devs and gaining +$900/month in donations.. they should have gotten somewhere with all of these issues if not eliminated them at least 4 years ago.
- - The excuse "I only work on this in my free time" is one used too often.
-Of course we are aware it's done in free time.
-We want an explanation why you couldn't or a theoretical solution, not an excuse why you didn't want to try.

 **These are just some reasons why Shinobi had to be born.** I couldn't wait any longer and the thought of donating to a team that ignores 4(+) year old issues seemed like a fools bet.

+# Take this into perspective
+Shinobi is a program that can do MP4 and WebM recording with MJPEG, JPEG, H264 Cameras and WebSocket streams.
+I compiled these features in less than 2 months.
+Alone.
+No funding.

+Zoneminder has +70 devs and gaining +$900/month in donations.. they couldn't even get MP4 recording done and its been 4 years since they started working on it.

+Yep.
+You decide what all that means and this is only the tip of the iceberg.

 "*Sounds like a lot of complaining?
 Yah, I know.
 So I went and did something about it.*"